 NASA stages spacewalk to hook up European experiment platform

-Two astronauts ventured outside the International Space Station Wednesday to complete work to outfit an external European experiment platform, routing cables and installing a high-speed data relay antenna.
+But the two cables they were unable to connect to the Bartolomeo platform, attached to the front side of ESA's Columbus laboratory module, will need to be connected later to accommodate a full suite of external payloads.

+"At least we got partially connected to Bartolomeo," European astronaut Andreas Mogensen radioed the crew from mission control in Houston.

-Floating in the Quest airlock, astronaut Mike Hopkins and crewmate Victor Glover switched their suits to battery power at 6:28 a.m.
-EST to officially kick off a planned six-and-a-half-hour excursion.
+Floating in the Quest airlock, astronauts Mike Hopkins and Victor Glover switched their suits to battery power at 6:28 a.m.
+EST to officially kick off 233rd spacewalk in station history and the first so far this year.
+It was the third spacewalk for Hopkins and the first for Glover.

-Hopkins is a veteran of two previous spacewalks, logging 12 hours and 58 minutes outside the lab complex during an earlier visit, while Glover is making his first spacewalk.

-For identification, Hopkins, call sign EV-1, is wearing a spacesuit with red stripes and using helmet camera No. 18 while Glover, EV-2, is using an unmarked suit with helmetcam 20

-After exiting the airlock, the flight plan called for Glover to attach a foot restraint to the end of the space station's robot arm and ride the arm to the European Space Agency's Columbus laboratory module where he and Hopkins planned to install a high-speed Ka-band data relay antenna.
+After floating out of the airlock, Glover attached a foot restraint to the end of the space station's robot arm and rode the space crane to the European Space Agency's Columbus module where he and Hopkins installed a high-speed Ka-band data relay antenna.

+Flight controllers initially had problems activating a heater in the antenna, but after Hopkins unplugged and re-connected a power cable, the system began working normally.

-Once the antenna is bolted down with power and data cables connected, the spacewalkers will work to route data cables connecting the Bartolomeo experiment platform mounted on the forward side of the Columbus module.
+The spacewalkers then worked to route cables and to connect the Bartolomeo experiment platform to the Columbus module, providing power and data relay to experiment and instrument attachment points

-Bartolomeo was delivered to the station last spring aboard a SpaceX cargo ship and attached to the lab using the robot arm.
+Bartolomeo was delivered to the station last spring aboard a SpaceX cargo ship and attached to Columbus using the robot arm.
 The platform will be used to mount a variety of external experiment packages that can be changed out as needed for research.

 "We have been preparing for the better part of a year as we awaited the arrival of the Bartolomeo platform," said flight director Rick Henfling.
 "It arrived on the SpaceX CRS-20 (cargo) mission last April.
 It was installed robotically, and now we have a few more tasks, using our spacewalkers to hook up the power and data connections."

-With Bartolomeo finally configured for use, Glover planned to remove a protective cover from the antenna the crew installed earlier and to jettison it into space.
+Once in position, seeming to float alone in orbital darkness, Glover pushed the boxy antenna cover away on a trajectory that ensured it would not make its way back to the station's vicinity before re-entering the atmosphere and burning up.

+Unable to resolve the cable trouble, Hopkins capped the two balky connectors and used tie-downs to hold all the cables in place.

-The astronauts then will make their way to the far left end of the station's power truss and remove two solar array ground handling fixtures.
-The so-called "H fixtures" are being removed to make way for new solar panels that will be attached to the existing arrays later to boost the lab's power output.
+Both spacewalkers then made their way to the far left end of the station's power truss and removed two solar array ground handling fixtures.
+The so-called "H fixtures" are being taken off to make way for new solar panels that will be attached to the existing arrays later to boost the lab's power output.

+Today's spacewalk came to an end at 1:24 p.m. after six hours and 56 minutes.

 Hopkins and Glover plan to carry out a second spacewalk next week to remove additional H fixtures, to complete work to install a replacement solar array battery and to replace cameras on the power truss, the Destiny lab module and on a Japanese robot arm.